Easy Tortellini Spinach Soup

 Is the weather gloomy and grey where you live?
-There is nothing better on days like this than soup and one of my favorites is an easy tortellini spinach soup.
+There is nothing better on days like this than soup and one of my favorites is an easy tomato, tortellini soup with spinach.

 In about 20 minutes it’s ready to eat.